rupalsagrawal/ML_algorithms/README.md

 # ML_algorithms
-Demonstration of various ML algorithms in tensorflow.
+Demonstration of various ML algorithms using tensorflow.